Privacy Notice

 Figure: Experience curves for the costs and cumulative installed capacities of different electrical storage technologies (Schmidt, Hawkes, Gambhir, & Staffell, 2017)

 In addition to the historic reduction of specific costs of electrical storage capacities, further cost reductions are expected.
 Studies project that Levelised Cost of Storages (LCoS) will reduce at least by one-third to one-half by 2030 and 2050.
-Moreover, it is expected that lithium ion likely to become most cost efficient for nearly all stationary battery applications from 2030 (ScienceDirect, 2019).
+Moreover, it is expected that lithium ion will likely become more cost efficient for nearly all stationary battery applications from 2030 onwards (Schmidt, Melchior, Hawkes, & Staffell, 2019).
 The effect of cost reductions is not solely caused by economy of scale but also by the maturity-level of the technologies.
 A projection about the development of LCoS is given in the following figure.

 Figure: Projected future costs of electrical storage technologies (Schmidt, Hawkes, Gambhir, & Staffell, 2017)